hpe-storage/scod/docs/csi_driver/metrics.md

 #### Configuring Advanced Install

-The sections that needs be updated is the main container parameters and the optional annotation and label.
+Update the main container parameters and optionally add service labels and annotations.

 In the "hpe-csi-info-metrics" `Deployment` at `.spec.template.spec.containers[0].args` in "hpe-csi-info-metrics.yaml":